QuantumV2/ChromaCode/README.md

     #0000aa - Sub: Subtracts the two top values on the stack.

     #ff00ff - Mul: Multiplies the two top values on the stack.

+    #a0a0a0 - Div: Does integer division on the two top values on the stack.

+    #5c5c5c - Mod: Calculates the remainder of the top two values on the stack and pushes the result.

     #0000ff - Left: Set the program counter direction to "Left".

     #000050 - Right: Set the program counter direction to "Right".